 The OLT provides multiple avenues for members of the public to contact the Tribunal.
 Members of the public can contact the OLT via its general inquiry lines or its Citizen Liaison for information on the Tribunal and its processes.
+Inquiry lines are staffed during business hours, while messages can be left after hours to be returned the following business day.
 Persons involved in a matter before the Tribunal also have access to the Tribunal via their Case Coordinator.
 Members of the media have a dedicated media inquiry email for any inquiries.
 The OLT maintains service standards to ensure that all inquiries received by the OLT are responded to in a timely manner.